nicojahn/EPFD-pipeline/README.md

 ## It doesn't run out-of-the-box!
 * Sure, as i performed my experiments with Weights&Biases (wandb.ai)
 * You probably need an account to perform the same actions as i did (the free tier is enough)
+* With the account you also need to change the "entity" in all notebooks and might also adapt the "project"
+* In the "evaluation" notebook you also need to adapt the sweep names to run the evaluation
 ## Have you any experimental results?
 * I've added a JSON file ('experiment_output.json') to give you the opportunity to have a look into the quality etc.
 * Also the notebook 'evaluation.ipynb' was left uncleared, to give you a perspective on more parameters/behaviours and to keep the latex output for me to copy later on if necessary